 One church differs on what they focus more severely on than the next.
 These include attitudes of all kinds and on issues like abortion, gay marriage, divorce, remarriage, current affairs, politics and there is not one that is right.
 All are considered to know in part, because knowledge is in part, all of us no matter what we believe will fall short of how God views things.
 1 Corinthians 13:9.
 What we can know is Jesus, and a life lived in the Holy Spirit.
 Our focus is seeking God, not seeking out problems in other people.

 There are alot of scriptures on being all things to all people.
 This means being aware of who and what is around us, and being sensitive to the present situations.
 This is about not being rigid to either extreme.
-If you go a visit a household and they offer you a beer, there is no harm in accepting it, or don’t but certainly don’t go into an hour lecture about Christian faith.
+If you go a visit a household and they offer you a beer, there is no harm in accepting it, or not but certainly don’t go into an lecture about Christian faith.
 At the same time, Romans and Corinthians talk about if something causes another to stumble then try to do something more like minded, so that it doesn’t bother or cause them problems.
 Thinking about how we affect others is loving our neighbor.
-This is being responsible and conscious of others well being even more than ourselves.
+This is being responsible and conscious of another’s well being even more than ourselves.
 This is a principle stronger than the use of substances.

-If we are living in a faith in relationship with God, we acknowledge that we are sharing space with God within us, our bodies are is too, hence the temple.
-Naturally, living a balanced, healthy, wholly conscious lifestyle is not just popular in a biblical context, but also universally.
+If we are living in a faith in relationship with God, we acknowledge that we are sharing space with God within us, hence the temple.
+Naturally, living a balanced, healthy, wholly conscious lifestyle is not just popular in a biblical context, but universally.
 It is good to incorporate science and faith.
 It is okay to acknowledge the great strengths and miracles of medicine and healthcare, and also those of faith.
 It is okay to love Jesus, but struggle with depression and anxiety, or any mental illness.
 It is okay if you like to drink or smoke and still love Jesus.
 No one condemns you.
 You don’t need to feel seperated.
 Just the opposite really, listen to the truth.
 You are not judged by me, and I am a Christian.
 I hope that counts for something.

 The bible does in many places talk about not being a drunkard, about it not leading to loose sexuality, laziness, or enslavement.
 Taking the scripture in context means to accept that Jesus understands what it means to celebrate and keep in good health verses being addicted to a substance that has you chasing after it day and night.
 Rather, the scriptures encourage people to get drunk on the Holy Spirit instead of drugs and alcohol, to get their high from being filled with Jesus and happy.
 This is the source of fulfillment, not superficial means.

 Anyone who thinks superficial engagements have a severe effect on our spirituality and relationship with Christ ought to reconsider.
-Ask yourself, if someone wants to smoke a pack a month, versus someone who smokes a pack a day, versus someone who doesn’t smoke at all who does God love more?
+Ask yourself, if someone wants to smoke a pack a month, versus someone who smokes a pack a day, or who doesn’t smoke at all who does God love more?
 God loves each person the same.
 Can each of these people be talking and having a deep relationship with God every day and following their calling, of course.
 Is it healthier to stop smoking entirely, yes.
 All these things can be true at the same time.

-Consider how much the Tube is watched.
+Consider how much the tube is watched.
 I would consider watching five hours of TV every day far worse on my spiritual relationship with God and others than having a glass of wine with dinner.
 This being said, if I wanted to drink or smoke, dose heavy, or overeat out of addiction, habit, unhealthy feelings I would see it as problem, and seek correction.
 This is the same in everything.
 And yet, my brother or sister in Christ might feel differently about it and that is okay too.

 This list could go on indefinitely on what is right, wrong, too much, too little, too quiet, too loud. and really the bottom line is these things don’t determine your spirituality.
 Nothing can separate you from God.
 If you are happy, if you are content, if you are depressed, alone, if you are overeating, undereating, if you are addicted to opioids or pills, if you are high, if you are happy, or if you are bitter and angry, reach out to Jesus and say hello.
-He’s right there for you and never let substances, or habits get in the way of what is really important; knowing God.
+He’s right there for you and never let substances, or habits get in the way of what is really important- knowing God.